Vivek-04022001/documentation/docs/deployment/caching/proxies.md

     This includes support for the standard `File` and  `Image` types.

 Files and images created (or customized) in the ZMI are purged automatically when modified.
-Bundles managed through the resource registration do not need purging, since they have stable URLs.
+Bundles managed through the resource registration don't need purging, since they have stable URLs.
 To purge Plone content when modified or removed, you must select the content types in the control panel.
 By default, only the `File` and `Image` types are purged.